An isekai that SMASHES typical isekai tropes.

 Story 7/10: Kill the Villaness is about an average working Korean woman suddenly waking up inside the body of the villainess character named Eris.
 From this you get to experience what the mc goes through and her way of coping in a world she's not a part of.
 The unfamiliarity of her surroundings and the hateful treatment she receives from strangers she's never met before in her life helps strengthen her resolve into getting back to where she came from, no matter the cost.

 This, honestly, I feel is a better villianess manhwa than most carbon copy, boring and overused ones.
 Through Eris they genuinely show the difficulties of trying to adapt to a new world, especially in a body that isn’t your own.
-It’s not “oh, I’ve suddenly become the villainess where i completely forget my past life (or not acknowledge it at all) and get used to it quickly while people begin to notice me?!” because even though Eris would think up logical comebacks towards the people that disliked her they STILL don’t stop disliking her.
+It’s not “oh, I’ve suddenly become the villainess where i completely forget my past life (or not acknowledge it at all) and get used to it quickly while people begin to notice me?!” because even though Eris would outsmart the people that disliked her they STILL don’t stop disliking her.
 And unlike other manhwas, people who start to notice how different Eris is begin to suspect her and know that she isn't the person they knew and that it’s not just her “suddenly maturing” out of nowhere.

 In most FLs, they get used to these worlds so fast that you can’t help but realise how unrealistic it is.
 Obviously, it would take an average person months (if not years) to accept their deaths and reincarnations.
 The way this manhwa approaches this trope, i personally find really refreshing and interesting.